Skip to main content

 All of these have the potential to require significant reinvestment of time and resources to fix and maintain the system later down the line.

 On the other hand, a well-considered design approach helps to guide the investment in FP&A transformation.
 It offers the opportunity to create the right solution for the business that not only answers the current need but also supports the long-term vision and future growth.
-Investing in FP&A design will help to identify and prioritize user requirements, increase adoption across the business and ultimately develop a more sustainable and integrated solution, reducing the risk of future re-investment.
+Investing in FP&A design will help to identify and prioritise user requirements, increase adoption across the business and ultimately develop a more sustainable and integrated solution, reducing the risk of future re-investment.

 Ten principles to guide FP&A design